Understanding The Dunning-Kruger Effect: Overestimating Incompetence

 As a result, the least competent performers tend to overestimate their abilities the most.
 They are not skilled enough to recognize the depth and breadth of their inadequacy.

 This overestimation tends to decrease as actual competence increases.
-We hear this from customers that regularly use our employee courses.
+We hear this from customers who regularly use our employee courses.

-Experts with strong skills underestimate their performance compared to their peers, because they presume others have similar expertise.
+Experts with solid skills underestimate their performance compared to their peers because they presume others have similar expertise.

 10 Ways to Minimize the Dunning-Kruger Effect